A New BI Vector of Real-time and AI-enabled Anomaly Detection

 Failing to adopt new BI paradigms can leave your business among the lagers in the market.
-In fact, now view big data and real-time analytics capabilities as a necessity to keep up and/or outpace the competition.
+In fact, 95% of businesses now view big data and real-time analytics capabilities as a necessity to keep up and/or outpace the competition.
 Anomaly and fraud detection are two particular areas where tech innovations have become an absolute necessity.

 Why Manual Anomaly Detection is No Longer Working for Businesses